 After looking for the Land Rover for a while, we decided to simply wait where we were, and they would come looking for us.
 Then we heard the Land Rover start up.
 It was 15 yards away.

-I think that’s it, which is a pretty sensational record for a half century.
+I think that’s it, which is a pretty sensational record for over a half-century of hunting.
 Now, you’re probably wondering what my secrets are.
-After all, three times in a half century is pretty impressive.
+After all, three times in over a half-century is pretty impressive.

 *It’s extremely easy to get lost on logging roads, especially if they’re cut in a checkerboard pattern.
 Logging roads are also inhabited by logging trucks, which are the most dangerous life-form in the woods.